 Connection is key

 Find a mama friend to connect with.
 This is definitely easier said than done, but thanks to technology it’s getting easier.
-Try out the Peanut app (it’s like Tinder for moms- seriously), take a stroller strides class with Fit4Mom, go to a baby class, try local facebook mom groups, MOPS, or use a site like Meetup to connect with like minded mamas.
+Try out the Peanut app (it’s like Tinder for moms- seriously), take a stroller strides class with Fit4Mom, go to a baby class or a post natal yoga class, try local facebook mom groups, MOPS, or use a site like Meetup to connect with like minded mamas.

 Go to the doctor!
 Don’t forget about your own physical and mental health.
 Just because you made it to your postpartum appointment, doesn’t mean you are off the hook!
 Take care of yourself.
 Get your yearly physical, go to the dentist, and if you need to go talk to a therapist!